opentok/opentok-network-test/README.md

 | Acceptable | 320x240 @ 30           | > 150       | < 3%        |

-Note that the default publish settings for video are 640x480 pixels @ 30 fps in the OpenTok iOS SDK.
-The default is 352x288 @ 30 fps in the OpenTok Android SDK.
+Note that the default publish settings for video are 640x480 pixels @ 30 fps in the Vonage Video API iOS SDK.
+The default is 352x288 @ 30 fps in the Vonage Video API Android SDK.

 You can calculate the video kbps and packet loss based on the video bytes received and video packets received statistics provided by the Network Statistics API.
 See the sample app